 Studio Tours in Hollywood and Los Angeles

-Warner Studio Tour: This is the tour I recommend to friends and acquaintances.
-Located in Burbank, not far from Universal Studios, it's an informative tram tour that takes you to the Warner Bros.
+- Warner Studio Tour: Located in Burbank, not far from Universal Studios, this is an informative tram tour that takes you to the Warner Bros.
 Museum and to see their themed exhibits.
 You'll also see the studio's "back lot" outdoor sets.
 Tour groups often get to visit a sound stage or into one of the departments that support the filmmaking process.
 Among their fun things to see are the original set for Central Perk from the TV show Friends and the Picture Car Vault that displays some of the most famous vehicles from the movies.

 Saving Money on Studio Tours